intelna/resource-space-time-routing/README.md

 Dr. Gongyuan Lu, Associate Professor, at School of Transportation and Logistics, Southwest Jiaotong University

 #Goals of resource-space-time-routing development
-1. Read and parse the related data from the data files.
+1. Read and parse the network and agent data from the data files.
-2. Provide a free and easy-to-use tool for visualizing the space-time trajectories of the agents.
+2. Provide a free and easy-to-use tool for optimizing and visualizing the resource-space-time trajectories of the agents.

 #How to use